 Budget Recommendations

 The current budget recommendation is a responsible balanced budget that is within the 2 ½ plus growth guidelines of Proposition 2 ½.
-That law says that the tax rate cannot be higher than $25.00 per $1,000 of valuation and that the property tax levy limit cannot be increased more than 2 1/2% over the prior years’ levy limit, with certain exceptions for new growth or through overrides and exclusions as adopted by the voters.
+That law says that the tax rate cannot be higher than $25.00 per $1,000 of valuation and that the property tax levy limit (see definition in appendix) cannot be increased more than 2 1/2% over the prior years’ levy limit, with certain exceptions for new growth or through overrides and exclusions as adopted by the voters.

 The recommended operating budget (article 5) for FY21 is $10,655,668.64, an increase of 375,942.30